fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ```

 <!-- Kyselyn muuttujalle _nameToSearch_ määritellään arvo kutsuttaessa. -->
-The query's _nameToSearch_ variable receives a value when the qury is run.
+The query's _nameToSearch_ variable receives a value when the query is run.

 <!-- Kyselyn vastaus tulee muuttujaan _result_, ja sen arvo sijoitetaan komponentin tilan muutujaan _person_.
 Sijoitus tehdään _useEffect_-hookissa: -->
 The query response is saved to the variable _result_, and its value is saved to the component's state _person_ in the _useEffect_ hook.